 - Parking: 6 spots at the trailhead with a high clearance 4×4 vehicle only.
 40 spots at the parking lot off of Vultee Arch Road.
 A lot more roadside parking on BoyntonPass Rd.

-All in all, it is an easy trail with amazing views of Red Rock Country.
-There are plenty of lookouts as you ascend reveling more unique landscapes.
-The trail can be quite steep in places but there are stairs.
+All in all, it is a moderate trail with amazing views of Red Rock Country.
+There are plenty of lookouts as you ascend, revealing unique landscapes.
+The trail can be quite steep in places, but there are stairs.

-We took about 3 hours round trip to complete this hike.
-It can definitely be done in less time but, I take a lot of pictures!
+It took me about 3 hours round trip to complete this hike, but I stopped for many photos.
+It can definitely be done in less time, especially if you beat the crowds.

 - Distance: About a 3 miles round trip from Cathedral Rock trailhead